-New York Tips and Tipped Employees Attorneys
+New York Tipped Employees and Restaurant Lawyer

-While the vast majority of wage issues regarding tips involve restaurant and hotel workers, tipped employees can include hairdressers, aestheticians, car wash attendants, golf or tennis instructors, valet parking attendants, doorpersons, and more.
-Refusing to fully compensate tipped employees is a form of wage theft.
+While the vast majority of wage issues regarding tips involve restaurant and hotel workers, tipped employees can include hairdressers, aestheticians, car wash attendants, golf or tennis instructors, valet parking attendants, door persons, and more.

 If you receive tips as part of your compensation, a number of specific state and federal wage and hour laws protect you, in addition to those that protect all workers.
 At the federal level, the Fair Labor Standards Act (FLSA) protects tipped workers, while at the state level, New York Labor Law § 196-d and the New York Department of Labor Hospitality Industry Wage Order (12 NYCRR § 146) apply to tipped employees.